yemisprojects/s3_website_module_demo/README.md

 # AWS S3 Bucket to host a static website

-- Terraform module which creates an S3 bucket that can host a static website
+- Terraform module which creates an S3 bucket that can host a static website.
+This repository is used as a demo for my medium blog.

 ## Usage